-Section 8.1 Our plan has separate coverage for the vaccine medication itself and for the cost of giving you the vaccination shot
+Section 8.1 Our plan has separate coverage for the vaccine and for the cost of giving you the vaccine

 Our plan provides coverage for a number of vaccines.
-There are 2 parts to our coverage of '
+There are 2 parts to our coverage of

-- Cost of the vaccine medication itself.
-The vaccine is a prescription medication. - Cost of giving you the vaccination shot.
+- Cost of the vaccine.
+The vaccine is a prescription medication. - Cost of giving you the vaccine.
 This is sometimes called the "administration" of the vaccine.